JeffMcClintock/SE2JUCE/README.md

 Click 'Configure", choose whatever IDE you prefer.
 Ignore the error message.

-enter the correct JUCE folder, and the correct SE2JUCE folder
+Look for the variables 'JUCE_FOLDER_HERE' and 'SE2JUCE_FOLDER_HERE' .
+Browse for your actual JUCE folder, and the correct SE2JUCE folder

 click 'generate'